 Transition into an HR role

 You might be able to gain some HR experience within your current role.
-Take to your manager about taking on new responsibilities like managing direct reports.
+Talk to your manager about taking on new responsibilities like managing direct reports.
 Or, ask to shadow someone in your company who works in the HR department.
 Also, stay on top of your internal job boards and reach out when lower-level HR jobs are posted.

 There is a CIPD qualification for you if you have minimal or no experience in HR or L&D. It’s the Level 3 Foundation Certificate in People Practice, and when you complete it, you’ll have all the skills you need to jumpstart your career.
 This would be a great step to take after completing a CIPD apprenticeship.